-Olo (NYSE: OYO), the New York-based food-ordering software firm, went public earlier this week; the company had priced shares at $25 per share, raising about $450 million at a valuation of $3.6 billion.
+Olo (NYSE: OLO), the New York-based food-ordering software firm, went public earlier this year; the company had priced shares at $25 per share, raising about $450 million at a valuation of $3.6 billion.
 Olo plans to use the proceeds from the initial public offering (IPO) for “general corporate purposes” and potential acquisitions.

 Its S-1 filing makes interesting reading, as well as its fundraising history.